druidfi/spell/README.md

 Git has been init in the project, but you need to specify your remote before you can push.

-Also, this README.md has been replaced with [this one](README.project.md).

 You can run `make help` to list all available commands for you.

 ## Running tests on Spell when developing